 - ICDs are indicated in cases that cannot be managed by avoidance of any specific precipitating factor.

 - Patients may revert spontaneously or convert to a non-polymorphic ventricular tachycardia or ventricular fibrillation.

 - Torsades is a life-threatening arrhythmia and may present as sudden cardiac death in patients with structurally normal hearts.
-In congenital long QT syndrome, the mortality rate for untreated patients is 50% in 10 years, which can be reduced to 3-4% with treatment.

 - In acquired long QT syndrome, the prognosis is excellent once any precipitating factor has been removed.

 - Avoid offending drugs that prolong the QT interval.